Slashdot Asks: Are Password Rules Bullshit?

 Re: (Score:2)

-Obligatory XKCD (Score:2, Informative)
+Obligatory XKCD (Score:3, Informative)

 https://www.xkcd.com/936/ [xkcd.com]